JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 ### TeamCity Cloud Server Administration

 In case with TeamCity Cloud, the TeamCity team is responsible for maintaining all hardware and infrastructure of cloud servers.
-Because of that, the Cloud server has a limited administration functionality comparing to the On-premise server.
+Because of that, the Cloud server has a limited administration functionality comparing to the On-premises server.

 The __Administration__ pages comprises the following sections:
 * Under __Project-related Settings__, you can create projects and monitor server health and disk usage.
 * Under __User Management__, you can add users, user groups and roles, and assign permissions to users. __Use the new _Invitations_ page to invite TeamCity users via email__.
 An invited user will be able to register a new user account or authenticate via GitHub or Bitbucket.
-* Under __Server Administration__, you can import projects (for example, exported from your On-premise server), view usage statistics, and control general settings.
+* Under __Server Administration__, you can import projects (for example, exported from your On-premises server), view usage statistics, and control general settings.

 ### Build Agents in Cloud